 So, before you commit to DIY or a contractor, look at the cost, in money, time, and potential pitfalls.

 Most of us are pretty adept at fixing small household problems.
 An adjustable wrench, a hammer, and some duct tape are enough to fix a leaky faucet or unclog a sink.
-But if you’re dealing with an electrical outage, a backed up septic tank, or anything of that nature, you’ll probably be at a loss.
+But if you’re dealing with an electrical outage, a backed up a septic tank or anything of that nature, you’ll probably be at a loss.
 What’s worse, even if you know how to run your own wires and cables, it will take you hours.
-You’ve got a full time job and you can’t afford to use up all your sick days to fix a leak in your roof.
+You’ve got a full-time job and you can’t afford to use up all your sick days to fix a leak in your roof.

 Before you decide whether or not to call in an expert, think about how skilled you are in the area that needs fixing, and how much time it will take.
 Per the example above, a leaky faucet can be fixed in a matter of minutes, and you can probably handle it yourself.